SFDR Sustainability-related disclosures

 How are the investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?

-The Fund’s investment strategy and due diligence process carefully considers and incorporates the thematic areas of business responsibility reflected in the OECD Guidelines for Multinational Enterprises (OECD Guidelines) and the UN Guiding Principles on Business and Human Rights (UN Guiding Principles).
+The Sub-Fund’s investment strategy and due diligence process carefully considers and incorporates the thematic areas of business responsibility reflected in the OECD Guidelines for Multinational Enterprises (OECD Guidelines) and the UN Guiding Principles on Business and Human Rights (UNGP).
 This includes the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organization on Fundamental Principles and Rights at Work and the International Bill of Human Rights.
-During the annual ESG scoring process, data is collected on whether companies publicly commit to the OECD Guidelines and the UN Guiding Principles.
+During the annual ESG scoring process, data is collected on whether companies publicly commit to the OECD Guidelines and the UNGP.
 A record is maintained of any identified violations.
-Companies are only classified as sustainable investments where, in addition to the Investment Manager’s DNSH assessment, there are no such violations identified and the Investment Manager is satisfied by the level of commitment to the OECD Guidelines and the UN Guiding Principles.
+Companies are only classified as sustainable investments where, in addition to the Investment Manager’s DNSH assessment, there are no serious and substantiated violations identified and/or the Investment Manager is satisfied by the level of commitment to the OECD Guidelines and the UNGP.
 The Investment Manager relies on internal ESG expertise in reviewing said commitments and performance.

 Environmental or social characteristics of the financial product

-The Fund promotes the environmental characteristics, as measured by the indicators and metrics detailed below:
+The Sub-Fund promotes the environmental characteristics, as measured by the indicators and metrics detailed below:

 Investment strategy

-The investment objective of the Fund is to achieve the best return from a globally diversified portfolio of investments for a level of risk (as measured by volatility) broadly similar to the MSCI ACWI Metals and Mining Index.
+The investment objective of the Sub-Fund is to achieve the best return from a globally diversified portfolio of investments for a level of risk (as measured by volatility) broadly similar to the MSCI ACWI Metals and Mining Index.
 The Invesment Manager believes that producers of future facing commodities will outperform bulk commodity producers over the next decade.
-This includes those commodities that align with the environmental characteristics and sustainable investments of the Fund.
-The Fund invests its assets largely in shares of companies, whose business objective is the extraction, recycling, processing, and marketing of physical metal and mineral commodities.
-The Fund invests in companies that:
+This includes those commodities that align with the environmental characteristics and sustainable investments of the Sub-Fund.
+The Sub-Fund invests its assets largely in shares of companies, whose business objective is the extraction, recycling, processing, and marketing of physical metal and mineral commodities.
+The Sub-Fund invests in companies that:

-The Fund seeks to consistently achieve a better avoided carbon emissions profile than the MSCI ACWI Metals and Mining Index.
-By maintaining a positive avoided carbon emissions profile, the Fund seeks to facilitate the production of carbon reduction technologies and contribute positively to a lower-carbon future.
+The Sub-Fund seeks to achieve a better avoided carbon emissions profile than the MSCI ACWI Metals and Mining Index.
+By maintaining a positive avoided carbon emissions profile, the Sub-Fund seeks to facilitate the production of carbon reduction technologies and contribute positively to a lower-carbon future.

 The Investment Manager, as part of the Orion group applies a firm-wide Responsible Practice and Investment Policy (available at: orionrp.com/disclosures/responsible-practices-and-investment-policy) and Sub-Fund specific protocol as outlined below (Protocol).
 The protocol defines the process to assess the good governance practices of the investee companies, both pre-investment and post-investment through ongoing monitoring.